Yogi Bhajan - 1929 - 2004

 Through Kundalini Yoga, he wanted everyone to have access to the technology to become healthy, happy and holy while living active and truthful lives.
 We can now choose to practice this technology to change our state of mind, eliminate interlocking neuroses, and bring higher values to the individual as well as increased powers of concentration and strength to persevere through all hardships.

 Sat Tirath (Mirror of Truth) Ashram was established in Kansas City by Yogi Bhajan to promote spiritual growth and individual, community and planetary healing.
+3HO Foundation of Missouri, Inc. was established to educate students about Kundalini Yoga and Meditation and healthy lifestyle.
+We are registered as a school with the Yoga Alliance.

 Yogi Bhajan traveled around the world sharing the teachings of the Sikh Gurus, and he was the first to publicly share the ancient teachings of Kundalini Yoga in the West.
 When Yogi Bhajan sent a pair of Kundalini Yoga teachers to Kansas City in the early 1970's, his instructions were clear.
 His aim was "to create teachers, not to gather disciples."
 He encouraged students to support each other in their yogic practices, and the Kansas City center was one of many established throughout the world.